 Vacation Spotlight: Niagara Falls

 Niagara Falls is a fantastic place to take a summer trip.
 Even though this is the busiest time of the year, you will be able to take full advantage of the water based attractions in the sunny, warm weather.
 Seeing one of the largest falls in the world is definitely an awe-inspiring experience.
 I was able to make 2 trips over to the falls in the recent years, however, I would love to explore the area more and take a trip to the Canadian side.
-From what I’ve heard, the Canadian side supposedly is more fun as there are more attractions and even better views of the falls.
+From what I’ve heard, the Canadian side supposedly is more fun as there are more attractions and even better views of the falls from various hotels, restaurants, and overlooks.
+Nevertheless, a Niagara Falls vacation is a still a wonderful experience for US tourists as well.

 Either side you decide to stay on, amazing views, endless photo opportunities, and great attractions will lead to a memorable vacation.
-Surprisingly, these spectacular falls do not earn a place on the the “Seven Wonders of the World,” although they are considered by many to deserve a spot.
-Because of the popularity, Niagara Falls is often referred to as an “Eight Wonder of the World.”
+Surprisingly, these spectacular falls do not earn a place on the the “Seven Wonders of the World ranking,” although they are considered worthy of a spot by many travel experts.
+Because of the immense popularity & beauty, Niagara Falls is often referred to as an “Eighth Wonder of the World.”

 The Three Waterfalls that make up Niagara